skx/evalfilter/README.md

     }
     return( len == 2 );

-And new arrays can be created with integers via the `..` helper:
+The final helper is the ability to create arrays of integers via the `..` primitive:

     sum = 0;
     foreach item in 1..10 {
         sum = sum + item;
     }
     print( "Sum is ", sum, "\n" );
-    return false;

 ## Use Cases